Apply for Funding

 Letters of Inquiry

-1. Implementation grants involves a two-stage application.
+1. Implementation grants involve a two-stage application.
 The initial stage requires a Letter of Inquiry.
 Selected applicants will be invited to submit a second-stage application, requiring a Full Proposal.
+At this time, the Funder Collaborative is not accepting new Letters of Inquiry.

 1. In 2023, the Funder Collaborative plans to award up to $1 million in planning grants.
 Individual planning grants are capped at $75,000.